Coding-with-Callie/coding-with-callie-website/README.md

 ### Create pull request to merge code into main branch
+* It is a good idea to pull from `main` before creating a PR to ensure that your branch is compatible with the current state of `main`.
+Use the following command and then follow the 'Push code to GitHub' steps as above

+      git pull origin main
 * Go to the coding-with-callie-website repository on GitHub
 * Here you should see a prompt that asks if you want to make a pull request from the branch you just pushed
 * Fill out the pull request form with a concise title and description of the changes you have made and any other relevant information